-Rule 111-8-53-.14 Discharge and Aftercare Plans
+290-9-12111-8-53-.14 Discharge and Aftercare Plans.

 - (1) A program must complete, in accordance with accepted standards of practice, an individual discharge and aftercare plan prior to discharge for patients who leave the program with notice.
-The patient and, as applicable, his or her parents, guardian, or responsible persons must participate in discharge and aftercare planning. - (2) A discharge summary must be completed within seven days of discharge of a patient and must include a final assessment of the patient's status at the time of discharge and a description of aftercare plans for patients; and. - (3) The program must establish and maintain a formal plan of cooperation with other programs in the State to allow for continuity of care for drug dependent persons.
+The patient and, as applicable, his or her parents, guardian, or responsible persons must participate in discharge and aftercare planning. - (2) A discharge summary must be completed within seven days of discharge of a patient and must include a final assessment of the patient's status at the time of discharge and a description of aftercare plans for patients.